PagerDuty/automated-remediation-docs/docs/automation_ir.md

 Machines are faster than humans at some tasks, and they don’t mind work that is boring and repetitive.
 As we build automation, we focus on the tasks with the most toil; i.e., those that require humans to do a lot of work, but work that is relatively low value.
 Those are the tasks that can be completed by automated processes.

 Automation will help a team respond to incidents in a predictable and defined way.
 Your team may already be using documentation or guides like runbooks that prescribe the steps to take to remediate an issue.
 Where those runbooks can be performed by automation, fewer distractions and alerts will go to the human responders.
 Particularly for remediation tasks that are low value, like restarting services or clearing disk space, this work is better allocated to automation.
 The automation can then also be applied to multiple sets of similar systems.

-!!! tip
-This is a tip or callout-section